lex-marie790/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+    1. GLobal
+    2. Implicit
+    3. Explicit
+    4. New

 5. Why do we need super() in an extended class?